What Is 25 Of 1300

 Advanced Percentage Calculations: Finding the Percentage

 The previous examples showed how to find a percentage of a number.
-However, you might also need to determine what percentage one number represents of another.
+On the flip side, you might also need to determine what percentage one number represents of another.
 Let's consider an example:

 What percentage of 1300 is 325?